-Level of coordination between ministries and between central and local authorities persons with disabilities and their families as well as facilitate case management at local level.
+- Level of coordination between ministries and between central and local authorities o The investment in CRPD compliant, effective disability assessment and determination mechanisms is justified if the system is used by different entities to provide support to persons with disabilities and their families as well as facilitate case management at local level.
 This requires good coordination and executive agreement between authorities so that all entities involve trust the mechanisms and can anticipate the increase of demand that the system will generate on their services.